 Make sure to check their event calendar as there’s always something going on at this atypical establishment.

 Their space is truly one of the best things to do in Brooklyn and one of the most unique things to do see in NYC!
 It’s also a top attraction if you’re going to New York alone and want to enjoy an interesting place on your own without feeling awkward, or if you’re looking for non-touristy things to do in NYC.

 Address: 579 Metropolitan Avenue

-Check their schedule to see what quirky events are on the calendar for when you’re in town, as there’s sure to be something you’ve never experienced.
+Check their schedule to see what quirky events are on the calendar for when you’re looking fun unusual Williamsburg things to do, as there’s sure to be something you’ve never experienced.

 Address: 61 Wythe Avenue

-Drink Brooklyn-sourced beers and international wines and spirits while enjoying 16 lanes, concerts projected on big screens over the pins, a DJ on Saturday nights and a social atmosphere.
+Drink Brooklyn-sourced beers and international wines and spirits while enjoying 16 lanes, concerts projected on big screens over the pins, a DJ on Saturday nights, and a social atmosphere.